lhupfeldt/jenkinsflow/INSTALL.md

 2. Read and update the file demo/demo_security.py if you have enabled security on your Jenkins

 3. Run the tests:
-   # Mocked tests do not require Jenkins
+   # Mocked tests do not require Jenkins (but there will be a couple of xfails if jenkins is not running)
    JENKINSFLOW_MOCK_API=true ./test.py
+   # Or if you are using Hudson
+   JENKINSFLOW_MOCK_API=true HUDSON_URL=<your Hudson> python ./test/tests.py

    # Load test jobs into Jenkins and execute them
    JENKINS_URL=<your Jenkins> python ./test/tests.py